 Performance Review Collab Tip #1: Help me, help you

 Some employers prefer to have one-sided reviews where they do all the talking.
-Paul Falcone, HR expert, says the best reviews are the ones that involve employees contributing to their own review.
+Paul Falcone, HR expert, says the best reviews are the ones that involve employees contributing to their own reviews.
 Entrepreneur says two-sidedness in a review can help the manager and employee seek new and higher professional goals.
 Remember, employee/company relationships are mutually beneficial.
 To achieve this, Falcone suggests the supervisor prompts employees with a handful of optional questions including: